cablelabs/transparent-security/docs/int_header/INT_header.md

   * bit0: 4 octet Switch ID which is unique across the network

-### Per-Hop INT Metadata record (12 bytes)
+### Per-Hop INT Metadata record (4 bytes)

-This metadata will only contain one record and will not be updated on subsequent hops.
+The hop-by-hop metadata record will be updated at each hop on the network which supports the INT header.

-Each metadata record corresponds to a bit filed in the instruction set and is 4 octets long.
-Only bit0 is required to be set for transparent secuirty, but other bits can be set as indicatied by the INT specifiction.
+Each metadata record corresponds to a bit field in the instruction set and is 4 octets long.  bit0 is the only required bit that needs to be set for transparent security, but other bits can be set as indicated by the INT specification.

 * Bit0: Switch ID: Unique identifier for the switch (4 octets)

-On the customer's gateway, the gateway enters its ID as the switch ID and it inserts the originating devices MAC address.
+On the customer's gateway, the gateway enters its ID as the switch ID.

-If the INT header is created on a switch inside the head end.
-This occurs when a header is not added at the customer premises.
-Two entries are added, one for the gateway device.
-In a DOCSIS network, this is the cable modem.

 ## Domain Specific Data

-Transparent Secuirty takes advantage of the domain specific extension to add source-only infomraiton to the INT header.
+Transparent Security takes advantage of the domain specific extension to add source-only information to the INT header.

-For example a source device's MAC address is "a6:1a:f6:b1:64:7d" the device ID would be 0xA61AF6B1647dFF.
+The Domain ID, DS Instruction bitmask and DS Flags size and location in the INT Metadata header are defined in the P4 INT specification.
+The use of these fields is open to the definition by the use case.
+This section of the document describes how these fields are used within Transparent Security.

 ### Domain ID

-Domain ID is 0x5453
+Domain ID for Transparent Security is 0x5453.
+This is the ASCII values for TS.

-### DS Instruction bit mask
+### DS Instruction bitmask

-* bit0: 8 byte source device ID
+* bit0: 8-byte source device ID
 * The remaining bits are reserved

-This source only information is a 8 byte source device ID.
+This source only information is an 8-byte source device ID.
 This can be any device ID which is unique to the INT Domain.
 This source ID can be the 6 byte MAC address of the source device followed by 2 bytes of 0x0000.

 ### DS Flags

-The Domain Speecific Flags are set as follows:
+The Domain Specific Flags are set as follows:

 * bit 0 The source-only data was set by the source device
 * bit 1 The source-only data was set by the gateway on the customer premises
 * bit 2 The source-only data was set by a switch outside of the customer premises
-* The reaminng bits are reserved
+* The remaining bits are reserved

+Note: Only 1 of the first 3 bits can be set.
+If more than 1 bit is set, then the DS flags are invalid.

+It is valid to not set any of the bits if the architecture is not sure where it sits on the network with relation to the source device.
+This could occur if the originating device is behind a secondary gateway.

+### DS Metadata (8 bytes)

+The domain specific metadata will contain source-only data.
+This record will be populated when the INT header is initially inserted into the packet header.

+This is a single 8-byte record with the source device ID.
+This can be set on the source device or a gateway on the customer premises.

+For example a source device's MAC address is "a6:1a:f6:b1:64:7d" the device ID would be 0xA61AF6B1647d0000.

+It the DS metadata is set by a switch outside of the customer premises, this will likely identify the network device that forwarded the packet to the access network and not the actual device.

 ## Examples